Courses & Units

 Students must have a research project before census date to remain enrolled in the unit.

-To develop within the student a desire to undertake a career in research.
-The projects will provide a taster for honours with substantial research projects requiring a proposal, a plan, a mini-literature review and significant outputs.
+The objective of the unit is to develop within the student a desire to undertake a career in research.
+The project will provide a taster for Honours.
 Students will develop an understanding of the scientific research method, practical research skills, and practical design and development skills in a research environment.

 |Unit name||ICT R&D Project 3|